Visit our Colorado State Extension office for more news, tools and resources.

 What is the Seed Library?

-The Seed Library is a collection of seeds that you can borrow from to grow at home.
+The Seed Library is a collection of seeds available for you to grow at home.

-The Seed Library will be on the second floor of the Broomfield Library at 3 Community Park Rd, Broomfield CO, 80020 (look for the old card catalog!).
+The Seed Library is on the second floor of the Broomfield Library at 3 Community Park Rd, Broomfield CO, 80020 (look for the old card catalog!).

-Fill out this form just once to join the Seed Library.
-This information will be used to track your seed check-outs, and you will be sent a short survey at the end of each growing season.
+First, fill out this membership form just once to join the Seed Library.
+This information will be used to track your seed check-outs, and you may be sent an annual survey about the program.

 What kind of seeds do you have?